 Make sure you’re prepared for a safe journey by following our traffic law experts’ tips for staying safe on the road this Christmas.

 1. Map out your breaks before you leave

 Before you set out on a long drive, map out a route that accommodates regular rest breaks.
 Ideally, you should take rest stops at least every two hours to keep your mind sharp.
-Driver Reviver has an online map of designated rest stops throughout the country, so there are no excuses for not pulling over for a break.
 If you begin to feel drowsy or unfocussed at any point during the drive, pull over for a power nap as soon as it’s safe to do so.